Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/auth/pinniped.md

 EOF
 ```

+This configuration sets up an ingress route that directs traffic for the specified FQDN to the Supervisor service on port 443.
+TLS passthrough ensures that TLS termination happens at the Supervisor, preserving end-to-end encryption.

-## Step 8.
+## Step 6.
 Check the status of the HTTP proxy

+To access the Supervisor via a web browser, add a custom DNS record on your local machine.

+Check that the HTTP proxy has been correctly configured and is running as expected:

 ```bash
 kubectl get httpproxy supervisor-proxy --namespace pinniped-supervisor -o yaml
 ```

-## Step 9.
+## Step 7.
 Add a custom DNS record to make it available to reach the supervisor through DNS

 Do this on the machine where you will be accessing authorization via Web Browser.